 The weather in Costa Rica in November 2023 is likely to be perfect.
-The days are a pleasant 84°F (29°C) on average, and the humidity is just right to make you feel at ease.
+The days are a pleasant 84°F (29°C) on average, and the humidity is just proper to make you feel at ease.
 There could be about 15 rainy days in the month, adding up to about 2.3 inches (59 mm) of rain.
 Still, these rains only add to the lush beauty of Costa Rica.
-Come see what all the fuss is about in Central America’s top jewel.
+See what all the fuss is about in Central America’s top jewel.

 Understanding Weather In Costa Rica In November 2023

-In general, November in Costa Rica is a nice time to visit.
+In general, November in Costa Rica is an excellent time to visit.
 From what we know about the past, the average temperature during the day was 84°F (29°C).
-Even though humidity doesn’t get too high, it’s enough to make the nights, when the temperature drops to 71°F (22°C), feel a bit damp.
+Even though humidity doesn’t get too high, it’s enough to make the nights, when the temperature drops to 71°F (22°C), feel slightly damp.
 This is why many people prefer to stay in places with air conditioning.

-The El Nio-Southern Oscillation, which peaks in November, is a big factor in the climate.
-This event, which is caused by the warming of the Pacific Ocean, is a key factor in how much rain falls around the world over a period of almost two years.
+The El Nio-Southern Oscillation, which peaks in November, is a significant factor in the climate.
+This event, which is caused by the warming of the Pacific Ocean, is a critical factor in how much rain falls around the world over a period of almost two years.

 A Traveler’s View of Costa Rica in November

-As November comes to an end, many hotels and groups that had to close because of the heavy rains in September start up again.
-Because of this, the end of the month is one of the best times to see the beauty of Costa Rica.
+As November comes to an end, several hotels and groups that were forced to close down due to the heavy rains in September, reopen again.
+Therefore, the end of the month is one of the best times to witness the beauty of Costa Rica.